 This is an area that I’d like to see grow.
 My philosophy is that SEND is a servant to our churches.
 We work in partnership with our churches; we serve our churches.
 In spite of our name, it is really the church sending out missionaries.
 We need to partner with our churches to ensure they have the resources so that their missionaries are well-sent, well-trained, well-prepared.

 I plan to spend a significant percentage of my time meeting with our churches to say, “I’m interested in what God is doing in your congregation.
 How are you dreaming about participating in the Great Commission?
 Is there space for SEND to come alongside of you and partner with you in that process?
 To share with you what is happening in the world of global missions?
 To share with you what we are seeing and hearing from our missionaries?
 To share with you training resources that we have that we will just give you if you are interested in doing something on your own?”
-We have a great breadth and width of churches of all sizes across the States.
+We have a great breadth of churches of all sizes across the States.
 Especially for middle-sized or small churches, the resources we have can be a great toolkit.

 What is your long-term vision for SEND US?